zqx1392/hello-world/README.md

 check comiket for next year

-new mouse? and possibly new pc
+new 2 mouses, new hdd, and possibly new pc

 post facebook recruit